AndreySFN/cv-petrov/README.md

    - Presentation of personal information and professional interests.

 3. **Portfolio**:
-   - Display projects with the ability to view each in detail.
+   - Display projects with the option for detailed viewing of each.

 4. **Contact Information**:
    - Links to social networks and professional platforms.